-Rust is a common foe for new cars as well as for the used.
+Rust is a common foe for new cars as well as for the users.
 It is a serious issue that can affect the look of the car, downgrade its resale value and shorten the lifespan of the vehicle considerably.
-There a number of ways to keep rust at bay.
+There are a number of ways to keep rust at bay.
 Listed below are three of the easiest ways to protect your expensive from the damage caused by rust.

 Use the Right Amount Of Coolant

 The cooling system of the car is most vulnerable to rust as it is often exposed to water.
-Oxygen from water reacts with the metals to form ferrous oxide which is nothing but rust.
+Oxygen from water reacts with the metals to form a ferrous oxide which is nothing but rust.
 Car owners must ensure that they use the same proportion of coolant and water to avoid corrosion.
 Using a coolant does not just aid in rust prevention but also inhibits the oxidation of the metal to prevent any leaks from the cooling system.

 Keep Your Car Covered

 In instances when your car has to be parked idle for long periods of time, it is best to keep it covered from snow and dust.
-Choose a breathable fabric for your car cover to prevent retention of moisture under the cover.
+Choose a breathable fabric for your car cover to prevent the retention of moisture under the cover.
 Additional care must be taken to ensure that the cover fits well; else the frequent flapping of the car cover can lead to scratches.